Legacy Magnet AcademyClass of 2025Tustin, California

 Abstract or project description

-Though considered a rare disease, many adults in the United States are diagnosed with some form of Irritable Bowel Disease, also known as IBD.
-IBD refers to autoimmune inflammation localized in the gastrointestinal tract and can include the esophagus, intestines, and colon.
+In the United States there are around 700,000 diagnoses of Irritable Bowel Disease (IBD), which encompasses multiple disease subtypes such as Crohn’s disease (CD) and Ulcerative Colitis (UC) (Crohn's and Colitis Foundation of America, 2014).
+IBD is an autoimmune condition where inflammation is localized to the gastrointestinal tract and along with the esophagus, intestines, and colon.
 IBD patients commonly experience stomach pains, loose stools, frequent bathroom usage, weight loss, and anemia.
-The symptoms are linked to inflammation caused by the immune system.
-The definite cause or causes of IBD is very vague, but the pathology of the disease can be traced to its immunology.
+The definite cause or causes of IBD is not clear, but the pathology and symptoms of the disease can be traced to its immunology.
 The rapid rise of inflammation in IBD is based upon an overactive immune system, in which immune cells falsely trigger defensive immune cell mediators.
 Such immune cell mediators can be used to understand and develop possible targets for IBD treatments.
-The aim of this review paper is to explore the immunology background that is linked to the cause of IBD.
-This paper will seek to describe the immune cells and molecules that differentiate that link the different forms of IBD together.
-Further, I will explain the various forms of treatment that are currently being explored to target the immune system.
-The overall goal for the review article is to describe how the immune system is causing the symptoms of IBD in a manner that is understandable to the general audience.
+This review paper aims to summarize the pathology of IBD, the immune system's cellular and chemical responses, as well as current treatments for the disease in a way that is accessible to a general audience.